eSolia/help.esolia.pro/src/prodb/prodb-security-controls_en.md

 The user will be prompted to change their password, if today's date is past the calculated expiration date.

-!!!success Note:
-A password change can be forced by finding the user in the _All Users_ list, and setting the "Must Change Password" flag in that user's settings.
-PROdb will request the password change on next sign-in.
+**Note:** A password change can be forced by finding the user in the _All Users_ list, and setting the "Must Change Password" flag in that user's settings.
+PROdb will request the password change on next sign-in. {.tip}
-!!!

 ## Failed sign-ins

 A "Failed sign-ins" counter policy change will take effect on the next failed sign-in.
 The number of failed sign-ins in a row is counted, and if the number reaches the maximum, that account is locked.
 A successful sign-in or password reset clears the counter.

-!!!success Note:
-Locked user accounts can be unlocked from _All Users_.
+**Note:** Locked user accounts can be unlocked from _All Users_. {.tip}
-!!!

 ## Session Timeout